boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 {{</highlight>}}

 The above indicates that the document was added to the index film with the type actor and that Elastic has generated the unique ID for this document as being `xeB3nGcB5wabZ-h5JSJW`.

+> Don't use elastic as a primary data store.
+Use another document store for persistence and populate elastic using it.

+It is worth-while writing a robust way of populating elastic from your documents before doing anything else.
+This allows you to delete and rebuild the index at will allowing for rapid iteration.
+It also ensures that you have a way to rebuild everything should your elastic cluster die or have issues.
+For a smallish cluster of 6 nodes with 4 CPU's each you should be able to index over 1 million documents in under an hour.

 ## Mappings